rails/rails/guides/source/migrations.md

 Occasionally you will make a mistake when writing a migration.
-If you have already run the migration then you cannot just edit the migration and run the migration again: Rails thinks it has already run the migration and so will do nothing when you run +rake db:migrate+.
-You must rollback the migration (for example with +rake db:rollback+), edit your migration and then run +rake db:migrate+ to run the corrected version.
+If you have already run the migration then you cannot just edit the migration and run the migration again: Rails thinks it has already run the migration and so will do nothing when you run `rake db:migrate`.
+You must rollback the migration (for example with `rake db:rollback`), edit your migration and then run `rake db:migrate` to run the corrected version.

 In general, editing existing migrations is not a good idea.
 You will be creating extra work for yourself and your co-workers and cause major headaches if the